DoctorTag/bio-hdf/docs/en/get-started/get-started-esp32-sleep-strip-v01.rst

 * There are two areas of waveform, one shows the raw data, the other shows the effects of filtering, enhancement, peak seeking, etc

-* The mark **1** indicates whether someone is in bed.When something is placed on the sleep-strip, the indicator light will turn green, otherwise it will turn red
+* The mark **1** indicates whether someone is in bed.
+When something is placed on the sleep-strip, the indicator light will turn green, otherwise it will turn red

 * The mark **2** shows the movement of the person in bed,eg : Moving,Repose and Turning over.

-* The mark **3** indicates whether someone in bed is moving.When the person is moving, the indicator light will turn red, otherwise it will turn green.
+* The mark **3** indicates whether someone in bed is moving.
+When the person is moving, the indicator light will turn red, otherwise it will turn green.

 * The mark **4** indicates HR of someone in bed.